doitintl/Cloud-Tasks-In-Process-Emulator/README.md

     - Configuration of rate limits and retries.
     - Deduplication and deletion of tasks.
   - These features could be added, but:
-    - I believe that a simpler codebase is better for the debugging scenario; as-is, the whole emulator is  under 100 lines and easy to understand.
+    -  A simpler codebase is better for debugging.
+The whole emulator is  under 100 lines and easy to understand.
      For fuller functionality and more realistic testing, I would use the real Cloud Tasks, in a deployed system.